MozeBaltyk/Rkub/README.md

 The rpm install is much straight forward.

-**hauler_build** have for purpose to create a tar.zst with following content using hauler tool:
+**build** have for purpose to create a tar.zst with following content using hauler tool:

 ```bash
 rkub